hkore1/TargetAllelePhasing/README.md

 It is probably preferable to run these subscripts individually whilst setting up and/or troubleshooting the pipeline.

 ## Step 4: Combine, align and trim
-Run 'join_phased_sequences_ambiguities.sh' from the directory containing .
+Run 'join_phased_sequences_ambiguities.sh' from the directory containing the '2_Phased_Sequences' folder.
 This joins the IUPAC-coded sequences of all samples into multifasta files for each locus.

+These files can then be aligned and trimmed/cleaned however is preferred.